tenta-browser/tenta-dns/README.md

 See the License for the specific language governing permissions and limitations under the License.

+Please see [LICENSE](LICENSE) for more.
 For any questions, please contact developer@tenta.io

 Credits
 =======

-We provide this API free to use on your site.
+You're welcome to use the hosted version of our JSON APIs free on your site.
 We kindly ask that in return you show us some link love to https://tenta.com.
-Wed love to know how youre using it, so do let us know!
+We’d love to know how you’re using it, so do let us know!

 Contributing
 ============